quasilyte/KTemplate/_docs/template_language.md

 For convenience, `escape` filter is aliased to `e`.

 KTemplate tries to track which values were escaped and what doesn't need to be auto-escaped at all.
-For instance, for explicitely escaped expressions there will be no extra auto-escaping call involved.
+For instance, for explicitly escaped expressions there will be no extra auto-escaping call involved.
 Keep in mind that double escaping is possible in some complex situations.

 ## Control tags